lillieatwork/ember-101/manuscript/hands-on.md

 How is this related to creating a new friend in our API?
 We'll discover that after we cover the next helper.
-On the **save** action in the component, we'll validate our model, and the if it is valid call the action in the controller which will take care of calling **.save()**, which saves it to the API, and finally transition to a route where we can add new articles.
+On the **save** action in the component, we'll validate our model, and then if it is valid call the action in the controller which will take care of calling **.save()**, which saves it to the API, and finally transition to a route where we can add new articles.